TuononenP/TemplateToPdf/README.md

 # Template to PDF API

-A .NET 8 Web API for generating PDFs from Handlebars templates using wkhtmltopdf.
+A .NET Web API for generating PDFs from Handlebars templates using wkhtmltopdf and a React user interface.

+Web API for generating PDF documents from Handlebars templates using wkhtmltopdf.
+This service provides template management with versioning, asset management (images, CSS, fonts, partial templates), and PDF generation with customizable settings.
+Features include built-in and custom Handlebars helpers, multiple output formats, HTML sanitization, and a modern React-based UI with multilingual support.
+Perfect for applications requiring dynamic document generation from templates with structured data.

 ## Prerequisites